Skip to main content

 The model

 The flow is: a request reaches the bind; if the bind is loopback, only local traffic gets that far.
+The same-origin guard then checks the Origin, Host, and Sec-Fetch-Site headers and answers any cross-origin /api/* request with a 403, so a malicious page in your browser is turned away before any work.
 If the access gate is enabled, the request must carry a valid token (cookie or one-time query param), except a loopback /api/mcp/* request, which is the server’s own spawned runtime and is exempt.
 Past the gate, the gateway proxy signs upstream connect frames with a server-held Ed25519 device key, and the secrets vault resolves provider keys into spawned-runtime env only, never into a response or a log.

 The loopback bind (secure by default)

-The dashboard binds 127.0.0.1 unless you explicitly set HOST or HOSTNAME.
+The dashboard binds 127.0.0.1 unless you explicitly set HOST.
 The host resolver returns loopback, not 0.0.0.0, so the dashboard and every /api/* route are reachable only from the local machine on a fresh install.
-An explicit HOST/HOSTNAME value wins (trimmed); anything else falls back to loopback. localhost, ::1, and the entire 127.0.0.0/8 range count as loopback.
-0.0.0.0, ::, a LAN IP, or a hostname are all network-exposed, and that is the trigger for a loud boot-time warning.
+An explicit HOST value wins (trimmed); anything else falls back to loopback.
+HOSTNAME is intentionally ignored as a bind signal.
+Docker, systemd, and many CI runners auto-inject HOSTNAME into every process, so honoring it would silently bind a container to its routable IP — a network exposure you never chose.
+Widening the bind must be a deliberate HOST=. localhost, ::1, and the entire 127.0.0.0/8 range count as loopback.
+0.0.0.0, ::, a LAN IP, or a hostname are all network-exposed.

 The access gate (opt-in)